JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-Free/03-From-Free-to-Run/01-From-Either-to-Variant.md

 So, what are our options here?
 We saw previously that we could not define our own special nested `Either` type without knowing at the type-declaration-time what the next few types are.
 However, we do know at compile-time what those types will be.
 We also know at compile-time how many types will exist in a nested `Either`-like type.
 This implies that we might want to stop looking at value-level programming for our solutions and instead look at type-level programming.
 More specifically, we should look at row kinds.

-The `# Type` kind allows us to specify n-different types that are known at compile-time.
+We can use row kinds specified to type (i.e. `# Type`) to specify n-different types that are known at compile-time.
 As an example, we can look at `Record`, which is a nested `Tuple` that uses row kinds to work:
 ```purescript
 -- first AND second AND third AND fourth AND last
 Tuple first (Tuple second (Tuple third (Tuple fourth last)))